Blasayyy/StateMachineRobot/README.md

 # StateMachine Robot Project

-## Description
+## Overview

-This python project was done within the context of our "Objets connectés" (connected objects) class.
-The project was separated into two parts.
-First, we had to create a generic library implementing a state machine.
-This library provides classes for a FiniteStateMachine, which handles all the states and transitions a developper could add to it as well as the main loop or tick of the state.
-It also includes every class needed to make it work, including different states used for purposes such as monitoring conditions and/or performing actions.
-Each state inheriting from ActionState can be passed a callable object for its entering, in-state, and exiting actions which will be executed by the FiniteStateMachine.
-The library also includes classes for different types of transitions used to change from state to state, as well as a generic Blinker class used to handle any sort of blink mechanism required.
+This project, conducted as a part of our "Objets connectés" (Connected Objects) course, is a Python-based application designed around the concept of state machines.
+It's composed of two main parts: the development of a versatile state machine library and its application in controlling a GoPiGo3 robot.

+## Part 1: State Machine Library

+The first half of the project involved creating a generic library that implements a state machine.
+The library includes:

+  -FiniteStateMachine: This class handles the management of states and transitions that developers can incorporate into it, in addition to managing the main loop or tick of the state.

+  -ActionState: Each state inheriting from this class can accept callable objects for its entering, in-state, and exiting actions, which will be executed by the FiniteStateMachine.

+  -Transition Classes: These facilitate state-to-state changes and can handle different conditions for transitioning.

+  -Blinker: A generic class to manage any required blink mechanism.
 This class inherits from FiniteStateMachine.

-The goal of this was to create a library that can be used for any sort of program requiring a state machine.
-In the second part of the project, we were handed GoPiGo3 robots, and had to implement the library we had created to perform tasks on the robot.
-This included a robot initialisation/startup series of states, a home state that listens for remote control input to enter different tasks, two tasks that the robot can perform, a robot class to handle its components, and a state machine class that handles the entire program.
+The goal was to design a library flexible enough to be utilized in any program requiring a state machine.

+## Part 2: GoPiGo3 Robot Integration

+The second half of the project centered around the integration of the state machine library into the operation of GoPiGo3 robots.
+It involved:

+  -Robot Initialization/Startup: A sequence of states and transitions to initialize and start the robot.

+  -Home State: This state listens for remote control input to trigger different tasks.

+  -Robot Tasks (task1, task2): Two tasks that the robot can perform using the state machine library.
+Task 1 takes input from the remote control to move the robot through its motors, and blink its headlights           accordingly.
+Task 2 simply moves the robot around and takes the input from the built-in depth sensor to stop it when it is close to objects in front of it.

+  -Robot Class: A class to manage the robot's components.

+  -StateMachine Class (C64Proj): This class manages the entire program.

+## Getting Started

+Follow these steps to run the program on the GoPiGo3 robot:

+1. Connect to the Robot: Connect your device to the robot using Wi-Fi.
+2. Access the Robot's User Interface: Open a web browser and navigate to 10.10.10.10 to access the robot's user interface.
+3. Open Jupyter Python: On the robot's user interface, click on the Jupyter Python option.
+4. Upload Project Files: Download the files from the code folder in this repository and copy them into the robot's directory.
+5. Run the Program: Finally, execute the main.py file to start the program.